 Step #5: Track Content Marketing KPIs

-Content marketing for small businesses is a game that cannot played blindly.
+Content marketing for small businesses is a game that cannot be played blindly.
 You have to ensure that every step that you are taking with your content is calculated.

 Regardless of whether your business has been using content marketing extensively, or you are completely new to it, you have to keep critical data and analytics at the forefront.

-In order to generate the right kind of results you need to know and evaluate the proper metrics on a regular basis.
+In order to generate the right kind of results, you need to know and evaluate the proper metrics regularly.

 KPIs may seem complicated at first but once you understand them, you’ll see they’re simple.
 These metrics are the backbone of any content marketing plan.